 I had an interview, and it was a little bit weird.
 I know a lot about being a public defender already, I know what I'm getting myself into, I can talk the public defender talk and trade war stories, but I didn't want to come across as a know-it-all.

 At the end of the interview they asked me, "What questions do you have for us?"
 And, of course, I answered with an appropriate question.

 Here are the questions I could have asked, but didn't:

 1) What does my office will look like?
 There's a window, right?
 Preferably one that brings in light, not just looking out at a brick wall.

 2) Tell me about your happy hours?
 What bar do you go to?
 Weekly?
 What night?
 Does everyone go, or are there certain groups?

 3) What can I expect when I bring home a full acquittal?
 Champagne and canapés?
 Or beer and chips?
 Not that there's anything wrong with either, I just want to know what to expect.

 4) Tell me who the office gossip is.
-I just want to know who to stay away from.
+I want to know who to watch out for.

 5) The softball team - is it more of a drinking team with a softball problem, or is it pretty competitive?
 We do have a softball team... don't we?

 If there's anyone still out there reading this, do you have any questions for me?